SinghSaurabh2003/Data_Science_Project1/README.md

-Analytics Task Predict where we have to predict the percentage of an student based on the no. of study hours using supervised ML. dataset is provided code result are in repository.
+Analytics Task Predict where we have to predict the percentage of an student based on the no. of study hours using supervised ML. dataset is provided code and result are in repository.